Westside Family Handbook

 Extended Day & Athletics Programs

-Extended Day Hours
+Early Learning Extended Hours

 All students must be picked up no later than closing time.
 Consistent late pickups for a student may result in extended day services being terminated.

-Contracted Aftercare
+Contracted After-Care

 Childcare on In-Service and Conference Days